 Beginning in the 2022-2023 Academic Year and building on workshop opportunities provided during 2021-2022, GHC will provide a deliberate program of EDI/anti-racist training for faculty, staff and students.
 A framework and timeline for providing this training to employees and students will be developed by the beginning of fall 2022.

-Additionally, Faculty in Instruction are engaging with best practices around diversity, equity, and inclusion as a part of the division's 2022-2024 goals.
+Faculty in Instruction are engaging with best practices around diversity, equity, and inclusion as a part of the division's 2022-2024 goals.
+Additionally, the college administration is discussing oversight responsibilities and ways to more formally connect this strategic plan with existing college governance and college priority efforts.